uwmyuan/f1tenth_coursekit/_build/html/_sources/index.rst.txt

 F1TENTH - course kit
 ================================================
-Welcome to the official course kit of `F1TENTH <http://f1tenth.org/>`_.
+Welcome to the official course kit of `F1TENTH <http://f1tenth.org/>`_!

-Here, you will find all the information needed to get your own F1TENTH course running at your institution or learn how to utilize your F1TENTH vehicle to its fullest potential.
-This site only contains course materials (lectures and labs).
-Information on how to build the cars and get started on the hardware and software sides can be found `here <https://f1tenth.github.io/build.html>`_.
+Here, you will learn how to utilize your F1TENTH vehicle to its fullest potential and/or find all the information needed to get your own F1TENTH course running at your institution.

+.. note:: This site only contains course materials (lectures and labs).
+Information on how to build the cars and get started on the hardware and software sides can be found on the `Build Page <https://f1tenth.github.io/build.html>`_.

 .. image:: img/overview2.png
+  :align: center

 There are three parts to this documentation.

-#. :ref:`Course Overview <doc_overview>` gives a brief overview of what the class is about and a snapshot of the materials that are presented.
+#. :ref:`Course Overview <doc_overview>` gives a brief overview of what the class is about.
-#. :ref:`Course Sessions <doc_lecture_intro>` contains lecture materials (recordings and slides).
+#. :ref:`Course Sessions <doc_lecture_intro>` contains lecture materials .
-#. :ref:`Assignments <doc_labs_intro>` has lab handouts, race information, and final project descriptions.
+#. :ref:`Assignments <doc_labs_intro>` has labs, final project description, and races information.

-..
-For files of the F1TENTH logo, see :ref:`Press <doc_logos>`

 Join in the discussion with us on Slack!
 This is a Slack workspace that is specific to educators, collaborators, and organizers.

 .. image:: img/add-to-slack.png
    :target: https://join.slack.com/t/f1tenth-teams/shared_invite/enQtMzc3ODU2ODM1NzE3LTBjMmVkMzZjZTJiNWUzZDFhZTJiODgzMjg0MTA1MDAxZTUxMzkwMDRhNTM2NzdjNDc5MTk5YTc5YmNhNTdhMTUs

+**F1TENTH Welcome Video**
+  .. raw:: html

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/zkMelEB3-PY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The table of contents below and in the sidebar should let you easily access the documentation for your topic of interest.
 You can also use the search function